The AHA Food Certification Program Guides You to Best Nutrition Choices

 Fashionphile Preloved Chanel Tweed Flap Bag

 What does the Heart-Check mark certification mean?
 Everything that gets this validation from the AHA has to meet rigorous standards.
-The goal to help shoppers find foods that support a heart-healthy diet.
+The goal is to help shoppers find foods that support a heart-healthy diet.

 February is Heart month, a great time to consider your diet and make better nutrition choices